Senator Feinstein has a long history as a champion for California’s environment.

 - Northern California Wilderness.
 In 2006, Feinstein legislation permanently protected almost 300,000 acres and preserves over 21 miles of the Black Butte River in Northern California.

 - San Francisco Bay Salt Ponds Restoration.
-Helped negotiate in 2003 the purchase of 16,500 acres of salt ponds from Cargill along the San Francisco Bay and Napa River—the largest such wetlands restoration project in California history—through an unprecedented public-private partnership.
+In 2003, Senator Feinstein led efforts to negotiate the purchase of 16,500 acres of salt ponds from Cargill along the San Francisco Bay and Napa River—the largest such wetlands restoration project in California history—through an unprecedented public-private partnership.

 - Otay Mountain Wilderness Act.
-Preserved 18,500 acres of the Otay Mountain region in a 1999 bill.
+In 1999, Senator Feinstein helped pass a bill to preserve 18,500 acres of the Otay Mountain region.
 The mountain area, located in eastern San Diego County, is home to 20 sensitive plant and animal species.

 - Golden Gate National Recreation Area.
-Added nearly 1,300 acres of undeveloped land in Pacifica, Marin County and San Francisco to the Golden Gate National Recreation Area in 2000.
+In 2000, Senator Feinstein authored a bill to add nearly 1,300 acres of undeveloped land in Pacifica, Marin County and San Francisco to the Golden Gate National Recreation Area.

 |1/8/15||Lawmakers Introduce Klamath Basin Legislation|